 Want more than one free kids game but don’t want to download multiple apps?
-Then PBS Kids Games is the game for you.
+Then PBS Kids Games is for you.
 It features more than 100 free games that give kids the chance to play with some of the most beloved characters from children’s literature, including Sesame Street, Arthur, and The Cat in the Hat.
 Most of the games are educational in nature, encouraging children to count as they prepare pizzas, spell as they play whack-a-mole, and so on.
 Unlike some of the other games on this list, PBS Kids Games features no ads and offers no in-app purchases.

 My Talking Tom 2

 Fishdom is a lovely free game for kids that lets you build the aquarium of your dreams.
 It combines a solid match-three puzzle game with an advanced fish-tank simulator, rewarding players with new fish and decorations for their aquarium as they complete puzzle levels.
 The graphics are invitingly vivid and stylized, giving your fish a Disney-like appearance that will appeal to younger children.
 Most importantly, the game lets players feed and take care of their fish, each of which have different personalities.
-On top of this, you can also play with Facebook friends.
+On top of this, you also can play with Facebook friends.

 Want to get your kids interested in cooking?
 The Cook may be one of the best ways of doing this.
-As the name suggests, it’s a cookery simulator that tasks players with preparing dishes.
+As the name suggests, it’s a cooking simulator that tasks players with preparing dishes.
 At the beginning of each level, you receive a recipe and a batch of ingredients.
 You then have to go about cooking your dish, with customers at your restaurant complaining or asking for changes if your food isn’t to their liking.
 It can sometimes get bogged down with too many ads, but you can prevent these by turning off your Wi-Fi after downloading the game.

 Hide ‘N Seek